charlieegan3/standpoint/readme.md

 ## Setup Instructions

-This guide will list steps to compelte the analysis for a single arbitrary discussion.
+This guide will list steps to complete the analysis for a single arbitrary discussion.
 The only software that you need to install on you computer is Docker and Docker compose.
 Docker hosts lightweight virtual machines called containers that run each of our services.

 ### Installation
 1. [Install Docker](https://docs.docker.com/engine/installation/) and the [Docker Compose interface](https://docs.docker.com/compose/install/).
 This varies depending on the host operating system.
 2. Check that you can run `docker ps` and see output starting: `CONTAINER ID...`
 3. Change directory into the project folder `cd {project-folder-path}`
 4. Run `docker-compose build`, this will download all the dependencies for each of the project's services.
-This includes a series of operating system images and the CoreNLP framework and will take some time (allow 20-25 mins on a 20mbps connection, time also depends on the rescources allocated to Docker).
+This includes a series of operating system images and the CoreNLP framework and will take some time (allow 20-25 mins on a 20mbps connection, time also depends on the resources allocated to Docker).

 ### Setting Up a Corpus
 1. First you need to get a corpus in place to run the analysis on.
 This guide will talk you through using the Abortion corpus we used.
 Download the corpus to the `analysis_api` folder: `curl -L https://gist.github.com/charlieegan3/5662280729f19a154f5e118eec26315c/archive/e8a879bdb9aab88d5f570f43fff0d91f6ccad34a.zip > analysis_api/abortion.zip`